- 5 hours ago

 Simple Logic (March-April 2017): Today, only 24 states allow students to count computer science classes as part of their high school science credits.
 While more than a half million computing jobs are unfilled in the U.S., just 42,969 computer science students graduated into the workforce in 2015-16.
 The key to solving this problem?
-Teaching coding and more computer science.
+Teaching coding and more computer science, as noted in this issue of American School Board Journal.

 Aftershock (February-March 2017), a story that looks at the aftermath of the 2016 presidential election and its effect on K-12 schools, was published a week before the inauguration by American School Board Journal.
 The story looks at how schools dealt with threats to and protests by students, as well as how to ensure traditionally marginalized children are protected in the wake of unprecedented reports of harassment.